Serie: Is there extraterrestrial life?

 7. Space dynasties

 Given the conclusion of the previous chapter, what type of alien civilizations can we expect to be encountering?
 By encountering we mean both if we were to travel to great distances as well as what aliens are we currently dealing with right in our home turf?
 We have been sighting UFOs for centuries here on Earth and the sightings have become more frequent and more widely recognized thanks to the countless reports from US military.
-(See article: The universe beyond the horizon 4 of 5 – Pentagon UFO Report)
+(See article: The universe beyond the horizon 4 of 5 – Pentagon UFO Report – is there extraterrestrial life?)

 To understand that as well as to imagine what the future of our own race might be if we survive climate change and planetary disasters in the next hundreds years or so, a categorization of the evolution path of civilizations (Elohim and other aliens as mentioned in the previous paragraph) should give us a good indication.